 Wax nostalgic about and learn from the history of early electronics.
 See articles

 published October 1954 - April 1985.
-All copyrights (if any) are hereby acknowledged.
+All copyrights are hereby acknowledged.

 pretty atrocious coaxial cable connector installations.
 You might have even been

-responsible for a few of them ;-( It could be tempting, at least for
+responsible for a few of them ;-( It could be tempting, at least for frequencies in

-coaxial cable preparation and connector attachment, but doing so can result in marginal
+cable preparation and connector attachment, but doing so can result in marginal

 FCC).
 At very low power levels, distortions and lack of symmetry in the interface

 between the cable and the connector can result in high loss and a high voltage standing

 wave ratio (VSWR), which might result in lower received power and accompanying lower

 Care and Handling of Coaxial Connectors the Quick, Foolproof Way

 By William I. Orr, W6SAI